LLNL/conduit/src/docs/sphinx/index.rst

 Conduit is under active development.
 The C++ API underpins the other language APIs and currently has the most features.
 We are still filling out the C, Fortran, and Python APIs.

+For more background, please see our :download:`Conduit Introduction <2015_conduit_intro.pdf>` presentation slides.

 Unique Features
 ----------------